Piling-up lemma: Boolean derivation

 adding random variables amounts to multiplying their (2nd definition) biases.

 Practice

-In practice, the Xs are approximations to the S-boxes (substitution components) of block ciphers.
-Typically, X values are inputs to the S-box and Y values are the corresponding outputs.
+In practice, the $X$s are approximations to the S-boxes (substitution components) of block ciphers.
+Typically, $X$ values are inputs to the S-box and $Y$ values are the corresponding outputs.
 By simply looking at the S-boxes, the cryptanalyst can tell what the probability biases are.
 The trick is to find combinations of input and output values that have probabilities of zero or one.
 The closer the approximation is to zero or one, the more helpful the approximation is in linear cryptanalysis.

 However, in practice, the binary variables are not independent, as is assumed in the derivation of the piling-up lemma.
 This consideration has to be kept in mind when applying the lemma; it is not an automatic cryptanalysis formula.